George-Ogden/pre-commit-hooks/README.md

 If you are unfamiliar with pre-commit hooks, see their website: https://pre-commit.com/.

+## Compatibility

+This hook is tested with Python 3.9-3.13.
+The hooks use bash scripts, so is tested and run on Ubuntu.
+It may work with other Python versions or operating systems (such as MacOS or WSL).

 ## Hooks

 This repository provides the following pre-commit hooks: